Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/access-license.md

 To get the API key follow these steps:

 1. [Log into Bintray](https://bintray.com/login?forwardedFrom=%2Fkong%2F)
-2. Open the Profile settings (click the username at the top-right and select "Edit Profile")
+2. Open the profile settings: click or hover over the username at the top right and select **Edit Profile**.
 3. On the left select "API Key", and provide your password again

 To access the license: